How to Get From Barcelona Airport to the City Centre

 Trains run every 30 minutes from the airport train station, which is located at Terminal 2.

-The journey time is around 20 to 25 minutes, depending on which of Barcelona’s train stations you choose to get off at.
-The first train is at 5:42 am, and the last departs at 11:38 pm.
+The journey time is 20 to 25 minutes, depending on which of Barcelona’s train stations you choose to get off at.
+The first train departs at 5:42 a.m., and the last departs at 11:38 p.m.

 Depending on where you are staying, you may have to transfer from the airport train to the metro.
-If your flight lands at terminal two, you can expect the journey to take between forty-five minutes and an hour.
+If your flight lands at Terminal 2, the journey will take between 45 minutes and an hour.

 Check the R2 airport train timetable here.